19th Play City Mini-Munich International 2018 Introduction to the Culture Project for Innovative Learning.

 Mini-Munich opens daily from 10.00 am – 5.00 pm, except on Saturdays and Sundays.
 Entry and participation is free of charge and children can come without prior registration or booking.
 Every child is free to participate for as long and as often as he or she wishes to.
 Accompanied groups of children and teenagers, visiting from other holiday activity programmes, have to register and book prior to arrival.

 During their first visit to the play city, all children receive an identity card, which contains all important information and the basic rules of the game.
 Parents and adults are welcome as visitors, but are not allowed to interfere with the activities in the city.
-All areas of the Play City are barrier-free.
+Almost all areas of the Play City are barrier-free.
 There are approx. 140 adult staff members in Mini-Munich: pedagogues, artists, professional experts from different fields, among them many former Play City participants.
 Young volunteers (from 16 years of age) can participate and support the Play City on a weekly basis.

 Mini-Munich costs about 225 000 Euros.
 Approximately half of the funding is provided by the municipality, and the other half is provided by private supporters and sponsors.
 In addition, the children’s revenues at the parents’ café in Mini Munich also contribute to the funding of the Play City.